Bride kidnapping: Uzbekistan

 Map of Uzbekistan.
 Karakalpakstan in red.

 In Karakalpakstan, an autonomous region in Uzbekistan, nearly one fifth of all marriages are conducted by bride kidnapping.
 Activist groups in the region tie an increase in kidnappings to economic instability.
 Whereas weddings can be prohibitively expensive, kidnappings avoid both the cost of the ceremony and any bride price.
 Other scholars report that less desirable males with lower education level or suffering from drug abuse or alcoholism are more likely to kidnap their brides.
 Bride kidnapping sometimes originates out of a dating relationship and, at other times, happens as an abduction by multiple people.

+South Asia

+Pakistan

+As of 2026, abductions, followed by forced conversion and forced marriage are still being reported in Pakistan.
+United Nations human rights experts described continued and widespread patterns of abduction and forced religious conversion through marriage.
+According to the experts, in 2025 about 75% of women and girls affected by forced conversion through marriage were Hindu and 25% were Christian, while almost 80% of incidents occurred in the province of Sindh.
+Girls between the ages of 14 and 18 were particularly targeted, although some victims were younger.

+The experts also reported that law-enforcement authorities sometimes dismiss complaints from victims' families, fail to investigate or prosecute cases promptly, or fail to properly assess the age of victims.

+Individual cases have also received international attention.
+In 2020, 14-year-old Christian girl Maira Shahbaz was abducted in Faisalabad and forced to convert to Islam and marry one of her abductors; she later escaped and went into hiding.
+In another case reported by the BBC, a 12-year-old Christian girl identified as Farah was abducted from her home in Punjab in 2020 and said that she was shackled, forced to convert to Islam and forced to marry her abductor.

 East and Southeast Asia

 Indonesia

-In Bali tradition, Ngerorod is the tradition of abducting women for marrying when the caste of the man is lower than the woman. as the Balinese caste order -from higher to lower- is: 1.
-Brahmanas 2.
-Satrias 3.
-Wesias 4.
-Sudras.
+In Bali tradition, Ngerorod is the tradition of abducting women for marrying when the caste of the man is lower than the woman.
+The Balinese caste order –from higher to lower – is: 1.
+Brahmanas (priests) 2.
+Satrias (warriors) 3.
+Wesias (merchants) 4.
+Sudras (labourers).
 The process from 'kidnapping' to marriage ritual is usually done in 3 steps (usually completed in 3 days):